declare-lab/tango/README.md

 ## Citation
-Please consider citing the following article if you found our work useful:
+Please consider citing the following articles if you found our work useful:

 ```bibtex
 @misc{majumder2024tango,